andeggs/Blog/_posts/2013-09-27-strategy-pyramid.md

 published: false
 ---

----
-published: false
----

-What tools does a digital leader have to reach their objectives?
+What tools can a digital leader use to reach their objectives?

-I've found it helpful to break the answer down into various conceptual 'levels', like this:
+I've found it helpful to break the answer down into various conceptual _levels_, like this:

 <table><tbody>
 <tr><td style="text-align:center">Objectives</td></tr>